-I was pointed toward this data by Rich Mamrosh, a NWS meteorologist in Wisconsin, who suggested having this data available as atmospheric sounding visualizations would be an asset to many people, and particularly the storm chasing community.
+The data used for these plots is publicly available from the National Weather Service.
+For more information about this data, see this presentation by Rich Mamrosh, a NWS meteorologist in Wisconsin.
+Having this data available as atmospheric sounding visualizations would be an asset to many people, and particularly the storm chasing community.

 To that end, I present the initial release of my visualizations here, at https://wxster.com/acars, which will let you select a date and time (UTC) and select a profile to plot.
 Each profile is named for the airport the flight either departed from (UP) or landed at (DOWN).
 Not all of the profiles are complete, and not all are clean.
 You wouldn't want to initialize a model with this data as-is, but you could certainly use it out in the field if you didn't bring your own balloon launching equipment.

 I have plans to improve the site by adding the ability to browse the soundings by airport rather than by time and to visualize the available soundings on a map.

 The sounding data available on the madis site only provides a few days back in time, but I am locally caching these datasets and will have as much history as I have free disk space on this server.